yahasop/capstone-project/README.md

 ## Getting Started

+This repo covers the first part of the project which is the provision of the resources to build the infrastructure where the application will be deployed

 ### Dependencies

-The main tool that is used for this project is Jenkins.
+The main tool that is used for this repo is Jenkins along with Terraform and Ansible.
 A Jenkins instance needs to be installed as a standalone application or within a container.
 The Jenkinsfile, and even the Terraforn and Ansible configuration files, have strict configurations attached to a particular stack, but being able to easily changed to adapt to other specific stack.
-Mainly, this repo depends of some manual configurations that needs to be done within the UI.
+This repo depends of some manual configurations that needs to be done within the UI.

 ### Jenkins Manual Configurations

-* Plugins
+#### Plugins
+Dashboard > Manage Jenkins > Plugins > Available Plugins
 * Terraform
 * Ansible
+* AWS Credentials
+* Maven Integration
 * Paramaterized Trigger
 * Pipeline Stage View

+#### Credentials
+Dashboard > Manage Jenkins > Credentials > System > Global Credentials > Add Credentials
+* AWS Access Key ID
+    * Kind: Secret text
+    * Scope: Global
+    * Secret: A valid account AWS Access Key ID
+    * ID: AWS_ACCESS_KEY_ID
-* Credentials
+    * Description: Optional
+* AWS Secret Access Key
-    * AWS_ACCESS_KEY_ID as Secret Text kind
+    * Kind: Secret text
+    * Scope: Global
+    * Secret: A valid account AWS Secret Access Key
-    * AWS_SECRET_ACCESS_KEY as Secret Text kind
+    * ID: AWS_SECRET_ACCESS_KEY
-    * ubuntu: VM's user and password as Username with Password kind (The same as shows in the user_data.sh)
+    * Description: Optional
+* Credentials for VM's
+    * Kind: Username with password
+    * Scope: Global
+    * Username: ubuntu
+    * Password: ubuntu
+    * ID: ubuntuCreds
+    * Description: Optional

-* Tools
+#### Tools
+Dashboard > Manage Jenkins > Tools (Need to install the plugins first)
 * Ansible as 'ansible-jenkins-linux' with tool home: /home/ubuntu/jenkins/tools and installed automatically with shell commands:
     * sudo apt-add-repository ppa:ansible/ansible
     * sudo apt update -y
     * sudo apt install ansible -y
 * Terraform installed automatically with bintray.com
     * 'terraform-jenkins-linux' with version linux amd64
     * 'terraform-jenkins-mac' with version darwin amd64
 * Maven as 'maven-jenkins' and installed from Apache, version 3.9.9

-* Nodes
+#### Nodes
+Dashboard > Manage Jenkins > Nodes > New Node
 * Builtin node
     * Number of executors: 2
     * Labels: built-in
     * Usage: Only builds jobs with label expressions matching this node
 * Node 'agent2'
     * Name: agent2
     * Number of executors: 2
     * Remote root directory: /home/ubuntu/jenkins
     * Labels: agent2
     * Usage: As much as possible
     * Launch method: Launch agents via SSH
-        * Host: Jenkins-Agent VM IP
+    * Host: <JenkinsAgent_VM_IP>
-        * Credentials: ubuntu
+    * Credentials: ubuntuCreds
     * Host Key Verification Strategy: Non verifying Verification Strategy (not recommended)
     * Availability: Keep this agent online as much as possible

+#### Pipelines
+Dashboard > New Item > Pipeline
+* To provision Jenkins agent.
+Name: provision-agent
+    * Definition: Pipeline script from SCM
+    * Repository URL: This repo URL
+    * Credentials: none
+    * Branches to build: */agent
+    * Script path: Jenkinsfile
+* To provision all the resources to deploy the application.
+Name: provision-infrastructure
+    * Definition: Pipeline script from SCM
+    * Repository URL: This repo URL
+    * Credentials: none
+    * Branches to build: */main
+    * Script path: Jenkinsfile

-### Executing program
+## Executing pipelines
+The intention of this project is to automate almost everything that can be automatized.
+In this scenario only two manual steps needs to be done.
+The first pipeline to be build is the provision-agent

 * How to run the program
 * Step-by-step bullets